MaudeWagner/CRgenetic/README.md

+## RESEARCH PAPER
-Research Paper Title: Associations of the LIBRA index with cognitive resilience to genetic susceptibility to dementia
+### Associations of the LIBRA index with cognitive resilience to genetic susceptibility to dementia

 This repository provides R codes used to:

--- (i) define CRgen
+(i) assign CR to genetic risk status

--- (ii) account for the variability in our 2-stage approach using parametric bootstraps -- (iii) yield forest plots - one example provided below.
+(ii) account for the variability in our 2-stage approach using parametric bootstraps

+(iii) yield forest plots as below

 Figure 2.
 Multivariable-adjusted associations between the baseline LIfestyle for BRAin health (LIBRA) risk score, its individual components, and the odds of cognitive resilience in ApoE-ɛ4 carriers, the Three-City Study (n=1,103).